 HARRY BIKAKIS FELLOWSHIP

 Eligibility: Graduate students at North American institutions, or Greek graduate students, whose research subject is ancient Greek law and who need to work at ASCSA libraries; or Greek graduate students working on excavations conducted by or affiliated with the ASCSA.

 This fellowship was established by Lloyd E. Cotsen, Chairman emeritus of the Overseers of the Gennadius Library, to honor Harry Bikakis, attorney of the American School, who exhibited much devotion and loyalty to the School during his term from 1979 to 1995.

 Terms: Stipend of $1,875.
-Awarded on a periodic basis, not more frequently than once a year.
 School fees are waived.
 Fellowship does not include travel costs, housing, board, and other living expenses.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to the relevant library of the School.

 OSCAR BRONEER TRAVELING FELLOWSHIP, 2019-2020

 Eligibility: Individuals who have spent a year as a Fellow of the AAR are eligible for this Fellowship based at the ASCSA and for research based in Athens and Greece.
 For the fellowship year of 2019-2020 only applicants previously at the AAR and wishing to conduct research in Greece will be accepted.
 Candidates must have an approved dissertation proposal or, if they already hold the Ph.D., they should be at the beginning of their teaching career and without tenure.
 Projects may focus on any period of study in the humanities, although preference will be given to topics dealing with classical antiquity.